-Selling your house during divorce in New Jersey, Brooklyn, Queens, Long Island can be extremely difficult.
+Selling your house during divorce in North Carolina & New Jersey can be extremely difficult.
 Emotions can be high in a divorce.
 Chances are that someone at some time wants to destroy the house.
 The reality is, eventually emotions subside and we all become adults once again.

 When it comes to divorce proceedings, the courts usually guide us to being adults faster than we are ready.
 Keep the home in tact because if you have to sell, you want top dollar.
 Plus you don’t want your ex-spouse to claim you damaged the property and have your portion garnished for the momentarily emotionally gratifying deed.

 One of the common ways to split assets in a divorce, especially a house, is to put it on the market, sell it and split any equity equally among the two of you.
 This is common especially if there aren’t children involved.
 It simplifies things by eliminating a pending mortgage and if you can sell quickly, expedites the divorce process.
 That being said, if the housing market is slow, this could drag things on longer than desired.

 Talk to a realtor.
 Get an honest assessment for your North Carolina & New Jersey home.
 Find out what estimated costs will get you a higher return.
 Negotiate realtor fees to keep net profits as high as possible and do a market analysis so you have reasonable expectations of the sale.